Working to make government more effective

 There is great variation in the number of civil servants employed in different government departments.

 The five smallest departments in terms of staff are the Department for Culture, Media and Sport (DCMS), HM Treasury, the Department for Energy Security and Net Zero (DESNZ), the Department for Science, Innovation and Technology (DSIT) and the Foreign, Commonwealth and Development Office (FCDO).
 These departments can be less than a twentieth of the size of the largest departments.
-DCMS, for example, has 1,970 staff.
-The Treasury has 3,100 staff, while DSIT has 6,620.
+DCMS, for example, has 2050 staff.
+The Treasury has 3,130 staff, while DESNZ has 6,785.

 Departments also differ in how their staff are organised.
 In the larger departments, except for MoJ, most civil servants often work in the ‘core’ departments, rather than in executive agencies or non-ministerial departments that the core department oversees.
-By contrast, departments such as the Department for Transport (DfT), the Department of Health and Social Care (DHSC) and the Department for Levelling Up, Housing and Communities (DLUHC) 28 Renamed Ministry of Housing, Communities and Local Government following the election of the Starmer government in July 2024. have more of their staff in the bodies that they oversee than in the core department: there are 3,740 staff in DLUHC’s core department and 7,170 in the organisations it oversees, such as HM Land Registry.
+By contrast, departments such as the Department for Transport (DfT), the Department of Health and Social Care (DHSC) and the Ministry of Housing, Communities and Local Government (MHCLG) have more of their staff in the bodies that they oversee than in the core department: there are 3,905 staff in MHCLG’s core department and 7,110 in the organisations it oversees, such as HM Land Registry.
 In the case of the MoJ, the vast majority of staff in the departmental group are employed by HM Prison and Probation Service rather than the core department.

 How have civil service numbers changed in different departments?

 All but four departments now have more civil servants than they did in 2010.
-DCMS has almost quadrupled in size, while DfE has doubled.
-But key ‘operational’ departments which employ large numbers of staff – DWP, MoJ and HMRC – employ fewer civil servants now than they did in 2010.
+DCMS is almost 250% larger, while DfE has more than doubled in size.
+By contrast, some ‘operational’ departments which employ large numbers of staff – DWP and HMRC – employ fewer civil servants now than they did in 2010.

-A small multiples chart from the Institute for Government showing the proportional change in civil servant numbers (FTE) by department between Q3 2010 and Q2 2024.
-All departments are now larger than they were in Q3 2010, except for the four largest major ‘operational’ departments, and some departments have increased significantly in size.
+A small multiples chart from the Institute for Government showing the proportional change in civil servant numbers (FTE) by department between Q3 2010 and Q4 2024.
+All but four departments are now larger than they were in Q3 2010.
+Some departments have increased significantly in size.

-The specific drivers of some of the recent expansions in the civil service – Brexit preparations and the pandemic – are to some extent evident in the departmental trends.
+The specific drivers of some of the recent expansions in the civil service – such Brexit preparations and the pandemic – are to some extent evident in departmental trends.

-Before its merger with BEIS to form the Department for Business and Trade, DIT more than tripled in size since its staff numbers were first reported in Q4 2016, following its creation in the wake of the referendum result.
+Before its merger with BEIS to form the Department for Business and Trade, for example, DIT more than tripled in size after its staff numbers were first reported in Q4 2016.
 Other departments which had significant responsibilities preparing for and implementing Brexit, such as DCMS, the Cabinet Office and Defra, also saw significant proportional growth after the referendum.

-As noted above, the most significant driver of the growth of the civil service since 2016 has been the operational delivery profession.
+As noted above, the most significant driver of growth in the civil service since 2016 has been the expansion of the operational delivery profession.
 This has taken place in the more frontline departments, such as MoJ and the Home Office, some of which saw significant cuts between 2010 and 2016.

 What are the latest changes to civil service staff numbers?